wiokru/notes/README.md

 https://github.com/wiokru/notes.git
 ```
 2. Create the database
-Open MySQL client with a user that can create new users (on Linux you can use command: `sudo mysql --password`)
+Open MySQL client with a user that can create new users (on Linux you can use command:
-Enter following commands:
+`sudo mysql --password`).Enter following commands:
 ```
 create database notes;
 create user 'wiola'@'localhost' identified by 'wiola';
 grant all on notes.* to 'wiola'@'localhost';
 ```
 	2.1.
-If
+If you changed username and password during previous step do following:
+		Open `src/main/resources/application.properties' and change `spring.datasource.username'
+		and 'spring.datasource.password' as per your mysql installation

 3. Build and run the app using maven
 ```